 How much air does the ICE-100 whip into ice cream and gelato?

-Both dashers rotate at a relatively low 26 rpm, resulting in overrun of between 20% and 25% when using the ice cream dasher, and between 14% and 20% when using the gelato dasher.
-I found that larger batches generally resulted in higher overruns due to longer freezing times.
+Both dashers rotate at a relatively low 26 rpm, compared to typical speeds of 100-200 rpm in commercial machines.
+I’ve found that this produces nice dense ice cream with between 20% and 25% air when using the ice cream dasher, and between 14% and 20% air when using the gelato dasher.
+Freezing larger batches generally

 THE GELATO DASHER

 The gelato dasher is designed to incorporate less air into the mix than the ice cream dasher.
-To test this, I prepared two identical 700 ml (0.74 quart) batches comprising 54.9% total solids, 23.3% milk fat, 16.3% sucrose, and 4.4% egg yolks.
-One batch I churned using the ice cream dasher, the other using the gelato dasher, and measured the overrun.
-Both batches took 30 minutes to freeze.
-The gelato dasher incorporated about 14% air into the mix and the ice cream dasher about 20%.
+To test this, I prepared two identical 700 ml (0.74 quart) batches.
+One batch I froze using the ice cream dasher, the other using the gelato dasher.
+I found that the gelato dasher incorporated about 14% air into the mix and the ice cream dasher about 20%.

 I also tested the gelato dasher using the gelato recipe that came in the instruction manual, which you can read by clicking here.
 This comprised 250ml double cream at 47.5% fat, 750ml full fat milk at 4% fat, 175g sugar, 2 tbsp cornstarch, and 1 tbsp liquid pectin, and produced just over 1000 ml (1.06 quart) of gelato mix.
 I heated this mix to 72°C (161°F) and held it at this temperature for 20 minutes.
 The mix was then cooled and aged overnight in the fridge.
 The following day, it took 41 minutes to freeze, producing just over 1200ml (1.27 quart) of extremely coarse gelato with about 20% air.
-I suspect the relatively high overrun was due to the long 41 minute freezing time.
-The recipe also yielded too much gelato mix, with a lot pushed against the lid as it froze.
+The recipe yielded too much gelato mix, with a lot pushed against the lid as it froze.
 Unless you like coarse gelato, I wouldn’t recommend this recipe.

 2.3 The Freezer Barrel Wall Temperature